KanishkDadhich/Disease-prediction-ML-model/README.md

 My name is Kanishk Dadhich
 I have recently made a Disease prediction model

-I've only made diabetes prediction model till now, but I'm planning to include parkinson's disease as well as heart disease prediction model also
+I've  made diabetes, heart and parkinsons disease prediction model , but I'm planning to include many more diseases as well.

 Thanks :)